ThekidWithTheBlackLaptopBag/SysRepair/README.md

 ## Copyright/Legal notices

-These programs were made by Benjamin Turner/ThekidWithTheBlackLaptopBag.
+This program was made by Benjamin Turner/ThekidWithTheBlackLaptopBag.
 Windows and its associated patents are trademarked to Microsoft.
 This code is licensed under the GNU General Public License.

 ### Happy corruption purging!
 Thank you for using SysRepair!